 The Diversity of Native American Religion

-Today, there are 573 recognized Native American tribes according to both federal and state governments in the United States.[iii]
+Today, there are 574 recognized Native American tribes according to both federal and state governments in the United States, according to the National Conference of State Legislatures.
 While, of course, they do not now exist as completely separate and divided groups, and the people who belong to those tribes live anywhere they want, they still do carry some rather distinct religious beliefs and practices through the generations.

 Are they all different?
-No. Throughout history, many tribal communities interacted with each other, traded, shared cultural practices and even intermarried.
+No. Throughout history, many tribes interacted with each other, traded, shared cultural practices and even intermarried.
 This leads to assimilation or acculturation where both groups exchange ideas or beliefs in various ways.
-This happens in most cultures around the world that come into contact with another.
+This happens in most cultures around the world that come into contact with one another.

 One homogenous Native American religion does not exist.
 The whole range has much more diversity than, for example, how people practice Christianity in Rome versus how they do in Haiti or the American Bible Belt.
 Most native spiritualties are polytheistic, which means they have more than one deity, although there are some that lean toward monotheism with one major god or goddess.

 It is interesting to note that the vast majority of things written about Native American religions in the past have been from non-native points of view.
 The diversity in descriptions ranges from true efforts to share an accurate view of how things were and are, to collections of ludicrous assumptions and romanticized visions of what they think—or want to think—Native American spirituality is all about.

 Instead of considering Native Americans' beliefs and practices a set religion, most refer to it as a system of spirituality that permeates every aspect of their lives.
 Religion is a set doctrine of supernatural beliefs, the ceremonies, and activities associated with it, and includes things like concepts of deities, spirits or ghosts, what happens to a person after death, and certain special occasions throughout a person's life.